sonata-project/SonataFormatterBundle/Resources/doc/reference/formatter_widget.rst

  - ``source_field_options``: the source field options  (optional)
  - ``target_field``: the entity's final field with the transformed data

-Additionally, the following options allow you to select images directly from SonataMediaBundle and to customize the toolbar configuration :
+Additionally, the following options can be added to give CKEditor a context in order to select images directly from SonataMediaBundle, and to define a custom CKEditor toolbar configuration:

 - ``ckeditor_context``: give CKEditor a context in order to customize routes used to browse and upload medias (see "Use CKEditor to select medias in SonataMediaBundle" chapter)
-- ``ckeditor_toolbar_icons`` : a custom toolbar configuration (optional, can enhance an existing default configuration)
+- ``ckeditor_toolbar_icons`` : give CKEditor a custom toolbar configuration (optional)

 Here is the default CKEditor custom tooolbar configuration you can tweak :